patroni/patroni/docs/dynamic_configuration.rst

 Upon changing these options, Patroni will read the relevant section of the configuration stored in DCS and change its run-time values.

-Patroni nodes are dumping the state of the DCS options to disk upon for every change of the configuration into the file ``patroni.dynamic.json`` located in the postgres data directory.
+Patroni nodes are dumping the state of the DCS options to disk upon for every change of the configuration into the file ``patroni.dynamic.json`` located in the Postgres data directory.
 Only the master is allowed to restore these options from the on-disk dump if these are completely absent from the DCS or if they are invalid.

 REST API
 ========